-An update on the safety of breast implants was reported in the media earlier this year, including the proposed cancellation or suspension of certain textured breast devices.
+An update on the safety of breast implants was reported in the media in early 2019, including the proposed cancellation or suspension of certain textured breast devices.
 These reports related to a rare incidence of Breast Implant Associated-Anaplastic Large Cell Lymphoma (BIA-ALCL).
 It is important to note that BIA-ALCL is not a form of breast cancer.

 You can be assured that our Specialist Plastic Surgeons are aware of this issue and the risks of BIA-ALCL forms an important part of discussions our surgeons conduct with every prospective breast augmentation patient at the Western Australian Plastic Surgery Centre.